 General Security Considerations

-This document describes how to avoid possible security risks when deploying your web reporting application.
+This topic documents how to mitigate security risks when deploying a DevExpress powered web-based reporting application.

 Cross-site Scripting (XSS) Security